MrymZakani/DigitalMusicology/README.md

 * Cummings, R., Kopesell, T.D., Moffat, J.M. and Rivara, F.P.
 (2001).
 Drowsiness, counter-measures
 to drowsiness, and the risk of a motor vehicle crash.
 Injury Prevention, 7, 194–199.
 * Ünal, A.B., Steg, L. and Epstude, K. (2012).  e influence of music on mental e ort and driving performance.
 Accident Analysis and Prevention, 48, 271–278.

-Having into account the methods presented in previous studies on the topic, like (Cummings, Koepsell, Moffat and Rivara, 2001), (Ünal, Steg, and Epstude,2012) and (Brodsky and Slor, 2013), there were selected common socio-demographic variables that seems to alter the way music affects the performance of driving a car.
-This information is useful, as it can determine the variables that have to be taken into account as control variables, and therefore being introduced as part of the questionnaire in the experiment.

 In Cummings, Koepsell, Moffat, and Rivara (2001), the real scenario is studied (United States):
 As participants in the studies, there were geographically localized drivers in crashes due to deconcentration.
 The control participants were drivers that the next week, on the same day of the accident, passed for the same road.